AB 2049: Private security services and private investigators: BB devices.

 Existing law, the Private Security Services Act, requires the Director of Consumer Affairs to administer its provisions.
 Existing law makes a violation of the act a misdemeanor.

+provisions.
 Existing law requires the business of a licensee under the act to be operated under the direction, control, charge, or management of the licensee, if they are qualified, or the person who is qualified to act as the qualified manager, and establishes requirements for a qualified manager, including obtaining a qualification certificate from the bureau.
 Existing law prohibits a licensee or qualified manager of a licensee from carrying or using a firearm unless the person has met specified requirements and possesses a valid firearms qualification card.
+Existing law defines a BB device as an instrument that expels a projectile, such as a BB or a pellet, through the force of air pressure, gas pressure, or spring action, or any spot marker gun.

-This bill would prohibit a person employed by a licensee from carrying or using a specified BB device unless they have completed prescribed training, as provided.
-Because the bill would expand the scope of a crime under the Private Security Services Act, the bill would impose a state-mandated local program.
+This bill would prohibit allow a person employed by a licensee from carrying or using to carry or use a specified BB device unless they have completed prescribed training, as provided.
+Because the bill would expand the scope of a crime under the Private Security Services Act, the bill would impose a state-mandated local program. meeting certain specifications.